AppsFlyer/donkey/README.md

   start
   (on-success (fn [_] (println "Server started listening on port 8080")))
 ```
+_Note that the following example will not work yet - for it to work we need
+to add a route which we will do next._

-Note that the call to `start` is asynchronous and therefore will return before
+After creating the server we `start` it, which is an asynchronous call that
-the server actually started listening for incoming connections.
-It's possible
+may return before the server actually started listening for incoming
-to block the current thread execution until the server is running by calling
+connections.
+It's possible to block the current thread execution until the
-`start-sync` or by derefing the arrow macro.
+server is running by calling `start-sync` or by "derefing" the arrow macro.

-At this point the server won't actually do much, because we haven't defined any
+The next thing we need to do is define a route.
+We talk about [routes](#routes)
+in depth later on, but a route is basically a definition of an endpoint.
-[routes]().
-Let's define a route and create a basic "Hello world" server.
+Let's define a route and create a basic "Hello world" endpoint.

 ```clojure
 (->